-The Le Puy trail changes day by day.
-It will take you over mountains, under thick forest canopies, through wide open fields and to the heart of some of the most beautiful cities in France.
+The trail along le Chemin du Puy changes day by day.
+It will take you over mountains, under thick forest canopies, through wide open fields, and to the heart of some of the most beautiful cities in France.
 Just follow the red and white stripes.

 These are the suggested daily steps according to most guides.
-I highly recommend breaking up the 30km+ days into more manageable portions.
-I found I had much more authentic and memorable experiences when I stayed in the smaller towns in between the main stages.
-(Head over to My Favorites for a list of my personal suggestions.)
+I highly recommend breaking up the 30km+ days into more manageable portions of 15-25km.
+I had much more authentic and memorable experiences when I stayed in the smaller towns in between the ‘main’ stages.

 - Le Puy-en-Velay -> Saint Privat-d’Allier (24.3km)